 Something that is sure to put a smile on any kids faces is a quick ride on the carousel.
 It’s only £2 to ride and you’ll find it on Targ Rybny, near swan tower.
 Maybe treat the kids (or yourself) after a busy day exploring.

-Best day trips from Gdansk
+Best day trips from Gdansk with kids

 Visit the seaside town of Sopot